google/WebFundamentals/src/_langs/en/tools/setup/workspace/setup-preprocessors.markdown

 ## Debugging and editing preprocessed content

-As soon as you are in the browser and use DevTools to [edit your CSS](/web/tools/iterate/inspect-styles/edit-styles) or debug your JavaScript, one issue becomes very apparent: What you are looking at does not reflect your source, and doesn't really help you fix your problem.
+As soon as you are in the browser and use DevTools to [edit your CSS](/web/tools/iterate/inspect-styles/edit-styles) or debug your JavaScript, one issue becomes very apparent: what you are looking at does not reflect your source, and doesn't really help you fix your problem.

 In order to work around, most modern preprocessors support a feature called <b>Source Maps</b>.